 Advancing the breeding season and increasing production in early lambing flocks

-Sheep are seasonal breeders and begin to come into heat or oestrus as daylight hours decrease.
-While some specific lowland breeds will mate early in the year, most lowland breeds and cross bred ewes within the Northern Ireland flock need veterinary intervention to aid them to lamb early in the season and improve their prolificacy.
+Sheep are seasonal breeders and begin to come into heat, or oestrus, as daylight hours decrease.
+While some specific lowland breeds will mate early in the year, most lowland breeds and crosses within the Northern Ireland Flock need some intervention to help them mate early in the season and improve prolificacy.

-Using progestogen impregnated sponges as part of the breeding programme allows a group of ewes to be mated as a batch on one day, and the use of a hormone injection PMSG will increase ovulation rates and in turn improve litter size.
+Mr Hanthorn commented “Synchronising ewes using sheep sponges and PMSG is probably the most common method of advancing the breeding season”.
+Using progestagen impregnated sponges a group of ewes can be mated in one day as a batch and the use of a hormone injection PMSG will increase ovulation rates and in turn improve litter size.

-A typical programme for synchronising ewes is suggested below in Table 1:
+A typical programme for synchronising ewes is shown in Table 1:

 Table 1.
 Synchronisation programme for early lambing ewes.

 This is a hormone administered at the base of the ear around 35 days prior to ram introduction to the flock.
-It works by releasing a small amount of melatonin into the ewe similar to what the ewe produces naturally as daylight hours decrease.
+It works by releasing a small amount of melatonin into the ewe, similar to what the ewe produces naturally as daylight hours decrease.
 It therefore has the ability to make the ewes come into season earlier in the year and produce a lambing percentage similar to a March lambing flock.
+Melatonin implants have the advantage over sheep sponges that there is a lot less handling involved and evidence suggests lambing spread is more consistent with a later lambing flock.
+Melatonin implants again are POM products only available through your Veterinary Practice.

 Table 2.
 Melatonin implant programme.

-Lamb prices this spring have been encouraging, but it is still very important for early lambing flocks to produce at least 1.65 lambs per ewe.
-Either sheep sponging /PMSG or Melatonin implants are very useful programmes for early lambing flocks to bring forward the lambing season, make it more compact, and achieve their targets to improve output and profit.
+High lamb prices this spring have been very encouraging however, it is still very important for early lambing flocks to produce at least 1.65 lambs per ewe and get 90 % of their lambs away within 16 weeks.
+If early lambing flocks are managed at a mediocre level then they are likely to be less profitable than March lambing flocks.
+The use of either sheep sponging /PMSG or Melatonin implants are very useful methods for early lambing flocks to tighten lambing, improve output and achieve targets.